 7. Local Attractions

-There are some attractions that are just perfect for bonding with your loved one.
+There are some attractions in Louisville, KY that are just perfect for bonding with your loved one.
 Taking them to the zoo, a botanical garden, aquarium, or a museum can stimulate and engage them.
 Or you can bring the family to the aquarium and they can watch their grandchildren dive and snorkel with the sea creatures.
 You can enjoy these activities at a comfortable pace as to not wear out you or your loved one.
 If needed, you can bring or rent a wheelchair to make enjoying these activities a little easier.
 Just keep the venue calming and not overly stimulating or too crowded.

 8. Talk with them.